Hacienda Cenote Oxman: Full Visitor’s Guide (2026)

 Cenote Oxman is open to the public seven days a week, from 8 AM to 5 PM.

-For those interested in combining their visit with a meal at the hacienda, there are packages available that combine entrance and a meal for a total of approximately 200 Mexican Pesos (around USD 10).
+For those interested in combining their visit with a meal at the hacienda, there are packages available that combine entrance and a meal for a total of approximately 200 Mexican pesos (around USD 10).

 Once you enter the premises, there is a small gift shop where you can purchase souvenirs and other local products.
 There are also bathrooms and showers available for use, as well as a restaurant and bar serving up delicious traditional Mexican cuisine.